google/WebFundamentals/src/content/en/fundamentals/media/manipulating/live-effects.md

     const originalPixels = new Uint8Array(imageData.data);

-Note that in the WebGL case it isn't actually possible to query the **new** color of another pixel from inside the shader, so you always get the original.
+For the WebGL case you don't need to make any changes, since the shader does not write to the input texture.

-The most common category of multi-pixel effect is called a convolution filter.
-You take each nearby pixel, including the current one, and add some multiple of the color, called the weight, to a total.
+The most common category of multi-pixel effect is called a [convolution filter](https://en.wikipedia.org/wiki/Kernel_(image_processing)#Convolution).
+A convolution filter is a weighted sum of a pixel and its neighbors.
+Each pixel in the output depends on mulitiple pixels in the input.
-Then you divide the result by the sum of the weights.

 The weights can be represented by a matrix, called a kernel, with the central value corresponding to the current pixel.
 For example, this is the kernel for a 3x3 Gaussian blur.